Presbyopia Surgery For Reading Glasses

 determining your suitability for blending, and simulating the effect, is easily carried out at your consultation using a simple glass lens test

 Around 10% of patients are not eligible due to limitations in how some of our brains are wired.
 These patients find it difficult to blend the images from each eye together.
-This ability to join images for far and near vision is something you appear to be born with, and which does not change with age.
+This ability to join images for far and near vision is something you appear to be born with, and does not change with age.

 For those who have received Blended Vision, if necessary, the reading eye can be retreated in later years to keep up with any age-related changes.